The Top 10 highest grossing tours of all time

 The British band's seventh album spawned this mammoth jaunt around the world, which unusually began in Argentina on 31 March 2016 - their first tour had started at Glasgow University's Queen Margaret's Union by way of a comparison.
 With a pleasing sense of coming full circle, the tour ended back in Argentina on 15 November 2017, by which point they'd taken $523 million on the door ($557 million in today's money).

 The Stones' first tour without longtime bass player Bill Wyman began its trudge around the globe in Washington DC on 1 August 1994.
-It ended a year later in Rotterdam and had amassed $320 million along the way - with nearly 20 years' worth of inflation on top, that's $536 million in 2020 money.
+It ended a year later in Rotterdam and had amassed $320 million along the way - with nearly 20 years' worth of inflation on top, that's $569 million in today's money.

 Acca Dacca's last tour with founding member Malcolm Young began in Pennsylvania on 28 October 2008 and the riffs didn't stop until 28 June 2010 in Bilbao, Spain. $441 million was spent on tickets in 2010 money, which adds up to $518 million today.